 ENC 1102 COMPOSITION II (ESSAY EMPHASIS) (3 CREDITS)

 Advanced instruction in expository and other modes of prose writing, including the preparation and writing of a full-length research paper.
 Concentration according to section on rhetoric and the essay, writing about literature and technical writing; students may choose special interest.
 This course is termed a writing intensive course and requires a minimum of 4,000 words of instructor-evaluated writing per student, including a minimum of three graded assignments over the duration of the course.
 If completed with a grade of “C” or better, this course serves to complete part of the writing intensive course requirements.
+This writing-intensive course requires a minimum of 4,000 words across multiple college-level, faculty-evaluated written assignments.
+If completed with a “C” or better, this course will be counted toward partial fulfillment of the Writing Intensive course requirements.

 PREREQUISITES FOR THIS COURSE: